googlesamples/unity-jar-resolver/README.md

 to integrating them into a Unity project.
 This works with Unity's internal build system and Gradle / Android Studio project export.

-In addition, the Android Resolver supports a legacy mode that only fetches dependencies from a user's local Android SDK.
-This mode has limited support for conflict resolution and doesn't support online maven repositories, therefore may be removed in the future.

-Finally, the Android Resolver supports a Gradle prebuild mode to provide minification without exporting to a Gradle / Android Studio project.
+Also, the Android Resolver supports an *experimental* Gradle prebuild mode to provide minification without exporting to a Gradle / Android Studio project.
 For more information about this mode see [gradle_prebuild.md](gralde_prebuild.md).